erikkastelec/hass-WEM-Portal/README.md

 Integration must be configured in Home Assistant frontend: Go to `Settings > Devices&Services `, click on ` Add integration ` button and search for `Weishaupt WEM Portal`.

+After Adding the integration, you can click `CONFIGURE` button to edit the default settings.
+Make sure to read what each setting does below.

 Configuration variables:

 - `username`: Email address used for logging into WEM Portal
 - `password`: Password used for logging into WEM Portal
 - `scan_interval (Optional)`: Defines update frequency of web scraping.
 Optional and in seconds (defaults to 30 min).
-  Setting update frequency bellow 15 min is not recommended.
+  Setting update frequency below 15 min is not recommended.
 - `api_scan_interval (Optional)`: Defines update frequency for API data fetching.
 Optional and in seconds (defaults to 5 min, should not be lower than 3 min).
 - `language (